cnosdb/docs/docs/en/latest/reference/sql.md

     | 2022-01-28 13:36:00 | LianYunGang | 59         | 70          | 54       |
     +---------------------+-------------+------------+-------------+----------+

-`OFFSET`can be used with the`LIMIT`statement to specify the number of lines to skip.The format is `LIMIT n OFFSET m`，or it can be abbreviated as LIMIT n, m.
-LIMIT n controls the output of n rows of data, and OFFSET m indicates the number of rows skipped before starting to return data.
+`OFFSET` can be used with the `LIMIT` statement to specify the number of lines to skip.
+The format is `LIMIT n OFFSET m`.
+`LIMIT n` controls the output of n rows of data, and `OFFSET m` indicates the number of rows skipped before starting to return data.
 OFFSET 0 has the same effect as omitting the OFFSET clause.

-**Example**
+#### Example

 ```sql
 SELECT *
 FROM air LIMIT 3 OFFSET 3;
 ```

     +---------------------+------------+------------+-------------+----------+
     | time                | station    | visibility | temperature | pressure |
     +---------------------+------------+------------+-------------+----------+